bauxy/bauxy-legal/privacy_policy.md

 We understand how important the privacy of personal information is to our visitors and customers.
 This Privacy Statement describes what information we collect about you and how we use or disclose that information.
 Please take the time to read our entire Privacy Statement carefully for more information about our privacy practices.

-This Privacy Statement applies to Bauxy.com and mobile applications made available by Glass Health, Inc., d/b/a Bauxy ("Glass Health" or "we") and through the service we provide (collectively, our “Service”).
+This Privacy Statement applies to getpatch.com and mobile applications made available by Glass Health, Inc., d/b/a Patch ("Glass Health" or "we") and through the service we provide (collectively, our “Service”).
 By providing personal information to us through the Service, you are consenting to the collection, use, and disclosure of your personal information in accordance with this Privacy Statement.
-If you do not agree with the practices described in this Privacy Statement, please do not provide personal information through Bauxy.com or mobile applications made available by Glass Health.
+If you do not agree with the practices described in this Privacy Statement, please do not provide personal information through getpatch.com or mobile applications made available by Glass Health.

 ### 1. Personal Information We Collect About You
-If you choose to register and create an account with Bauxy.com, you will be required to submit personal information to us.
+If you choose to register and create an account with getpatch.com, you will be required to submit personal information to us.
 This personal information may include, but not necessarily be limited to, the following:

 - Name, address, and birthdate;
 - Other contact information such as email address and/or test address;